Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-Most of us have experience being a company employee.
-And many Australians have experience as a company owner in a small way.
-If you’re a shareholder in a widely held company like Telstra or perhaps a major bank then technically you’re a part owner of the company.
+Most of us have experienced being a company employee and many Australians have experience as a company owner in a small way.
+If you’re a shareholder in a widely held company like Telstra or perhaps a major bank then technically you’re a part-owner of the company.

 Being an employee and being an owner are two very different things.